-Choosing the best can easily become an expensive, hit and miss, trial and error type affair.
+Choosing the best memory foam pillow can easily become an expensive, hit and miss, trial and error type affair.
 This is the last thing you could hope for.
-However, based on memory foam pillow reviews like our own we plan to make the buying process less stressful and more productive considering it can get rather confusing to say the least, especially if this is going to be your first time buying one, or if it’s your first exposure to this uniquely amazing filling.
+However, based on memory foam pillow reviews like our own we plan to make the buying process less stressful and more productive considering it can get somewhat confusing, to say the least, especially if this is going to be your first time buying one, or if it’s your first exposure to this uniquely fantastic filling.

 What Is Memory Foam?